C4DLabOrg/python1-bootcamp/README.md

 	* [StackOverflow](https://stackoverflow.com/users/signup)
 * Move to a UNIX flavour if you are still on Windows (What were you thinking? ;) ) - see discussions like [these ones](http://www.reddit.com/r/learnprogramming/comments/1ugvgh/is_linux_better_for_programming/).
 * Get to know a new person from the class :)
+* Sign up on [Udacity] and start learning great stuff on your own and at your own pace!

 ##Links to Presentations##
 * [Day 2](https://docs.google.com/presentation/d/1_qRTegFIwTGfvnjzZ_txHI9BxKThS2MXXddG8IK_74k/pub?start=false&loop=false&delayms=3000)